 Where to Market & Sell your Handmade Products

-It’s not about randomly adding new places and ways to market and sell your handmade products; choose wisely.
-You have limited time so you want to use channels that will give you the most bang for your buck and time.
+But randomly adding new marketing and sales channels isn’t wise either.
+You have limited time, so you want to use channels that will give you the most bang for your buck and time.

 WHAT IS A SALES CHANNEL